-A friend of mine who is also a chef, sent me a similar recipe she had done at home for her kids.
+A friend of mine who is also a chef, sent me a similar recipe she had done at home with her kids.
 Naturally, I have to attempt to recreate it.
 She challenges me that way.
 The good thing about that is…she never holds back on the kuddos!

-She went to culinary school while I was studying Dietetics and the intricacies of food science and human nutrition, so in working out substitutions and proportions, I get validation from her in what I’ve created thanks to that background (along with my 30+ years of cooking/experimenting).
+She went to culinary school while I was studying Dietetics and the intricacies of food science and human nutrition, so in working out substitutions and proportions, I get validation from her in what I’ve created thanks to that prior knowledge (along with my 30+ years of cooking/experimenting).
 I actually have two best friends who are chefs, but I digress.